rak-n-rok/Krake/README.md

 # Run etcd server.
 This will store the data in "tmp/etcd".
 support/etcd

 # Run local Keystone server.
 Related data is stored in "tmp/keystone".
+This
+# requires keystone to be installed (pip install keystone)
 support/keystone

 # Run the API server